Application: MS in Digital Marketing (MSDM) — Cal Poly Pomona

 Some courses include micro-internship experiences that involve working with a real client.
 In examples shared, students completed client-facing work, met weekly with the client, and received compensation while completing class projects.

-Student Club: OptiMark Digital Marketing & Analytics Soceity, an MSDM student club.
+- OptiMark Digital Marketing & Analytics Society, an MSDM student club.

 The official MSDM website at CPP domain has official information about the program.